smbutterfield/ibmt17-18/_02-int-scales-keys/b3-tx-scales.md

 W - H - W - W - H - A - H

 Melodic minor scales have both an ascending and descending form.
-The descending melodic minor intervallic pattern is identical to natural minor.
-(This necessity of this seemingly redundant pattern is discussed below as to why we *need* different forms of minor.)
+The descending melodic minor intervallic pattern is identical to a descending natural minor scale.
+(The necessity of this seemingly redundant pattern is discussed below under "Why we *need* three minor scales".)
 The ascending melodic minor intervallic pattern is:

 W - H - W - W - W - W - H

 ### Scale degrees

+When discussing scales, it is helpful to have a way to refer to pitches that does not reference the particular key.
+For example, the first "Happy Birthday" example on the previous page is written in G major, but there are eleven other keys in which we could write that melody.
+In order to reference the interval pattern rather than the actual pitches, we use *scale degrees*.

+The most common way to communicate pitches of the scale is to use scale degree numbers.
+We denote these by placing a caret `^` above the scale degree number.
+For example, the pitch that is a fifth above the tonic would be called fifth scale degree and would be written as `^5`, although the caret would be above the numeral,not to the side.

-When discussing scales, we need a method to communicate pitches of the scale that is not key-specific.
-One method is to use the names of the functions of each pitch as it relates to tonic.
-These names are derived from centuries of theory treatises from scholars such as Rameau, Riemann, Secther, Schoenberg, and Schenker.
-If interested, you may explore the evolution of these names easily.
+Another traditional method is to use the names of the functions of each pitch as it relates to tonic.
+These names evolved over centuries of theory treatises from scholars such as Rameau, Riemann, Secther, Schoenberg, and Schenker.
+We will not use these names often in this course, but knowing them can help understand harmonic function when that concept is introduced.

 They are:
 1. Tonic